casillajec/pygame-ai/docs/guide.rst

 entities, luckily, I've implemented a :py:class:`~.KinematicSteeringBehavior` that does just that, enter :py:class:`~.Drag`.

-The only thing particular to this behavior is that you will not normally create an individual instance for every entity, instead you should create one for every *surface* or *environment* your entity is in.
-This is because an entity will have less drag trying to run in plain land than trying to run with it's body half-submerged in water.
+The only particular thing about this behavior is that you will not normally create an individual instance for every entity, instead you should create one for every *surface* or *environment* your entity is in.
+This is because an entity will have less drag trying to run in plain land than trying to run with its body half-submerged in water.

 For this example we are using only one instance of :py:class:`~.Drag` and applying it to all entities, but you can get creative.